klauer/epics-sumo-mirror/doc/reference-sumo.rst

 with command "new".
 This command calls "make" and, after successful completion, sets the state of the :term:`build` to "testing".
 If you want to skip this step, use option "--no-make".
-In order to provide arbitrary options to make use option "--makeopts".
+In order to provide arbitrary options to make use option "--makeflags".

 build remake BUILDTAG
 :::::::::::::::::::::